alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 A module that doesn't have any kind of hard coupling or dependencies outside of itself can invoke our rule of ***Defensive Terraform***.
 So when an unexpected bomb goes off, we only lose one small ship in the fleet.

-### Tenets in Practice - Our Example Module
+### The technical implementation

-Our example modules will be a simple S3 bucket, with the feature switch to allow for the use of Encryption with the built in AWS S3 KMS Key, or a Key of our choosing.
+In the next part, we will begin to write a simple module and how we test this module with CI.